 The owners kept their promise of nurturing the island by using materials that commune with nature.
 One fine example is their Pavilion with a beautiful native roof made from thatched “Nipa”.
 The unpaved road to the pavilion and 14 specially designed cottages made the island more rustic and untouched.
 To provide sustainability, the resort is also conducting coastal clean-ups and tree planting activity once in a while.

 We were supposed to trek up to the lighthouse and the watchtower that has been in the island since the 19th century but since we arrived pretty much late in the resort, we just enjoyed our late lunch then prepared for our cocktail party near the sandbar.

-From lunch, cocktail and dinner, our first day in the island was nothing but a gastronomic adventure.
+From lunch, cocktail, and dinner, our first day on the island was nothing but a gastronomic adventure.
 The food is surprisingly good compared to some island resorts I’ve been to.
 The resort offers ala carte meals and Buffet depending on the number of guests booked in the resort.
-Just like in Maribago Bluewater Beach Resort, they also have a themed dinner which is highlighted by a group song and dance presentation performed by the resorts talented officers and staff’s.
+Just like in Maribago Bluewater Beach Resort, they also have a themed dinner which is highlighted by a group song and dance presentation performed by the resorts talented officers and staffs.

 After dinner, we had a karaoke session in the bar right next to the Pavilion.
-It’s palpable enough to conclude that we all love karaoke, in fact Ronald (Manila Bulletin), Charl (Geiser Maclang), Ka Bino (the best Cebu Tour Guide), Dref Edz (a Cebu based photojournalist) and myself stayed in front of the Karaoke till 3am.
+It’s palpable enough to conclude that we all love karaoke, in fact, Ronald (Manila Bulletin), Charl (Geiser Maclang), Ka Bino (Cebu Tour Guide), Dref Edz (a Cebu based photojournalist) and myself stayed in front of the Karaoke till 3am.

 We started our second day by having breakfast near the islands natural lagoon.
 Imagine having an alfresco breakfast in between a white sand beach and a lagoon secretly hiding around lush mangroves… That was simply the best!!!